Chemistry Seminar - Information and Resources

 You are expected to attend each class meeting for the full scheduled time.
 The seminar program is often key for development of future career opportunities.
 Put all seminar dates in your calendar early in the term.

 If you must miss a seminar due to illness, you should contact me no later than 24 hours after with documentation.
 For any conflicting University-related events, you should contact me in advance.
 Any makeup seminars are sought by you and must be approved by me.
-They must be talks of 30 minutes or more and related to science.
+They must be in-depth talks of 30 minutes or more and related to science.

 Please contact me by email or drop by my office (Sims 314A) with any questions.
 Throughout the semester, I will write the class via class listserve and/or Blackboard Announcement.
 If you're not yet on the listserve, subscribe by following the instructions here.